 Assessing hard skills

 An effective way to do this is through written tasks.
 For example, you could set your GC the task of redlining part of your Master Services Agreement (MSA) and assess based on their approach to the task; are they highlighting every minor detail?
-Or are they prioritizing important points over nitpicking?
+Or are they prioritising important points over nitpicking?
 Do they have strong attention to detail?
 Or are they haphazard in their redlining process?

 Assessing soft skills

 Values interviews can be really useful when assessing soft skills.
-These are conversations between the candidate and other colleagues in the business, outside of the team the candidate will be joining.
+These are usually conversations between the candidate and other colleagues in the business, outside of the team the candidate will be joining.
 A General Counsel, for example, would speak with colleagues outside of legal.

 These interviews allow employers to assess how well the candidate works with others, which is super important - there’s no point being the most talented lawyer in the business if you’re difficult to work with!

 Another effective way to measure soft skills is to set a presentation task, like working through a 90 day plan template, or creating a skeleton legal playbook.
-This will help the business assess the candidate’s clarity, communication skills, and interpersonal skills.
+This will help the business assess the candidate’s clarity, communication skills and interpersonal skills.

 How do you know which General Counsel to hire?

-There are several factors that determine whether a General Counsel is the right fit for your business, such as growth mindset, experience, collaborative nature, and value-add.
+There are several factors that determine whether a General Counsel is the right fit for your business, such as growth mindset, experience, collaborative nature and value-add.

-- Experience: similar to the above, you can set yourself up for success by interviewing and assessing candidates with relevant experience.
-Someone who only has experience as a lawyer at a Magic Circle firm might not be the right fit for an in-house role at a venture capital backed startup
+• Experience: similar to the above, you can set yourself up for success by interviewing and assessing candidates with relevant experience.
+Someone who only has experience as a lawyer at a Magic Circle firm might not be the right fit for an in-house role at a venture capital backed startup.

-- Collaborative nature: in-house lawyers are strategic advisors to the wider business, and enablers of growth.
-This requires being able to collaborate with the wider business, and manage requests coming from all sides of the company.
-A collaborative nature is a must-have - in order to succeed, legal can’t live in a silo, detached from the rest of the business
+• Collaborative nature: in-house lawyers are strategic advisors to the wider business and enablers of growth.
+This requires being able to collaborate with the wider business and manage requests coming from all sides of the company.
+A collaborative nature is a must-have.
+In order to succeed, legal can’t live in a silo, detached from the rest of the business.

-- Value-fit: does the candidate align with your company values?
+• Value-fit: does the candidate align with your company values?
 Do they fit your company culture, but more importantly, can they add to it and influence it?
 Being able to work well with others and act as a representative of the business is key

 How do you define success in the General Counsel’s role?

-Establishing a 90-day plan with quantifiable outcomes can help set the General Counsel up for success, and provide accountability.
+Establishing a 90-day plan with quantifiable outcomes can help set the General Counsel up for success and provide accountability.

 Being able to attribute metrics to the role and work in a data-driven way is also a good sign of a successful General Counsel; what are the contract turnaround times for commercial teams, for example?
 How many legal issues or queries were resolved in a month?
 What is the internal NPS of the legal team?